 They are all facing a very difficult situation.
 We have therefore decided to take action by developing a project for the creation of a new water supply system, as the one they have is not working enough or properly at the moment.
 Part of the water gathers and seeps through the terraced areas, making the mountains sides less stable.
 Moreover, during dry periods the water supply diminishes up to 25%, and both the village and monastery run short of water and face a real crisis.

 In order to improve the lifestyle of these communities, our aim is to:

-– provide livestock and organic seeds in order to foster the local economy
+– provide organic seeds and agricultural tools in order to foster the local economy

 – training courses for the management of nurseries, creation of bio-pesticides and management of compost and post-harvest.